metasikander/www.BitcoinHivemind.com/faq/index.md

 ### It sounds a lot like you've reinvented...
 So far, people have written in 'Bayesian Truth Serum', ["Thirteen theorems in search of the truth."](http://www.socsci.uci.edu/~bgrofman/69%20Grofman-Owen-Feld-13%20theorems%20in%20search%20of%20truth.pdf), [EigenTrust](http://en.wikipedia.org/wiki/EigenTrust), and a few other things (that weren't quite right).

 I probably did.
-I don't think any of my core building-block ideas are that complicated (although [the assembly](http://forum.truthcoin.info/index.php/topic,195.0.html) was), especially compared to the library of academic work published each year since forever.
+I don't think any of my core building-block ideas are that complicated (although [the assembly](http://forum.bitcoinhivemind.com/index.php/topic,195.0.html) was), especially compared to the library of academic work published each year since forever.
 BTS allows you to vote on how other's will lie, this is a little better but doesn't scale as easily (an furthermore in a coordination game all the votes would theoretically be equal to each other).

 ### Do you feel its necessary to penalize miners for not voting?
 In my mind it would be better to rely on positive rewards as we wouldn’t really want to encourage voting by those with less interest/knowledge in the outcomes.

 Actually it is necessary.
 Firstly the concern you mentioned later is mitigated by (and one of the main benefits of) Branching, where voters stay only on the branches/trees where they are interested and knowledgeable.
 More importantly, however, if we assume voting is costly (which it certainly is), then the assumption I made on page 2 that voters are lazy implies that theoretically none of them will vote, in a sort of 'tragedy of the commons'.
 Realistically, some might care enough to vote, but this would weaken the confidence in the coordination-ballot, as it takes a smaller % of votes to throw off.
 Thirdly, voters are not just contributing their point of view when they vote, they are also securing the network by validating the point of view of all other voters (via the coordination game).
 Notice that an individual's penalty for not-voting is only high when many other individuals have also not-voted.
 You can miss a vote every once in a while, and as long as everyone else is voting it won't really be a big deal for you.

-### Why is reputation ("Votecoins", "Truthcoins") tradeable?
+### Why is reputation ("Votecoins", "Hiveminds") tradeable?
 That seems overly complex, and/or allows rich people to attack the network.

 See the "Reputational Capital" section of the "How do you know that people wont claim an outcome was whatever will benefit them personally?" question.